ThinThin-15/EntraAgent/README.md

   pip install azure-ai-evaluation
   python evals/evaluate.py
   ```
 - **Monitoring**: When tracing is enabled, the [application code](./src/api/routes.py) sends an asynchronous evaluation request after processing run to AI Foundry, allowing continuous monitoring of your agent quality.
-You can view results from AI Foundry Tracing tab or run interactive queries on Application Insights logs.
+You can view results from AI Foundry Tracing tab.
     ![Tracing](docs/tracing_eval_screenshot.png)
-    Example query:
+    Alternatively, you can go to your Application Insights logs for an interactive experience.
+Here is an example query to see the evaluation results.
     ```kql
     traces | where message  == "gen_ai.evaluation.result"
    ```